A Parent’s Guide to the Gluten-Free Diet for Kids

 “I recommend making sure that your desserts are gluten-free.
 So many times we’ve almost had an accidental exposure and they always seem to be sweets!
 Now we tell the kids ahead of time that they have a special dessert and they know to wait for it.”

--Charisty Haislip writes at Fire Dept. Family and is raising a 2 & 4 year old with FPIES allergy
+-Charisty Haislip writes at Fire Dept. Family and is navigating the gluten free diet for toddlers raising a 2 & 4 year old with FPIES allergy

 “Try and stick to foods that are naturally gluten free.
 It will teach your children to eat healthy and it will save money on your grocery budget!
 If you do feel like you need to have gluten free items (like cookies, granola bars, etc) for your children, try and make them yourself!
 There are so many excellent tried and true gluten free recipes available now that you are sure to find something your children will love.”